NodeGuy/server-date/README.md

 browser's clock to be accurate, or to synchronize events for different users of your web site by synching them all to the server's clock.

 Usage is simple.
-Add two lines to the `<HEAD>` section of your web page and then you can use the `ServerDate` object in Javascript just like you use the built-in `Date` object, except that it reflects the server's time instead of the client's.
+Add one `<SCRIPT>` element to your web page and then you can use the `ServerDate` object in Javascript just like you use the built-in `Date` object, except that it reflects the server's time instead of the client's.

 # Requirements